-Background on Freemasons, Bethel Lodge (Enfield, Mass)
+Background on Bethel Masonic Lodge (Enfield, Mass)

-The collection consists of material only from the period following the reinstatement of the charter.
-Records include a membership list (1861), financial records (1858-1898), by-laws (1882, 1937), burial service manual (1909), directories (1898, 1929-1938), insurance policies (1873-1898), meeting cards (1880-1926), and a one-hundredth anniversary booklet (1925).
+The Bethel Lodge collection consists of material dating strictly from the period following reinstatement of the Lodge's charter in 1858.
+Records include a membership list (1861), financial records (1858-1898), by-laws (1882, 1937), a burial service manual (1909), directories (1898, 1929-1938), insurance policies (1873-1898), meeting cards (1880-1926), and a one-hundredth anniversary booklet (1925).

-Acquired from Donald Howe, 1960
+Acquired from Donald Howe, 1960.

-Processed by Ken Fones-Wolf and Linda Seidman, February and September 1985.
+Processed by Ken Fones-Wolf and Linda Seidman, Feb.-Sept.
+1985.